-WHEN I close my eyes and think about the word genocide, the first thing that comes to mind is the Holocaust.
-In high school, Canadian students have to learn a lot about World War II.
-By the time we graduate, we know what Nazi’s did to the Jews.
+HEN I CLOSE MY EYES AND THINK about the word genocide, the first thing that comes to mind is the Holocaust.
+In high school, Canadian students have to learn a lot about World War II and by the time we graduate, we know what Nazi’s did to the Jews.
 But then I remember what I’ve learned since graduating — what has happened in Rwanda, Armenia, East Timor, Cambodia and Darfur.
 These are the instances that I can recall from my memory, from my own personal experience, but the fact of the matter is that there have been thousands of genocides throughout history.

 Going back fifteen or twenty thousand years, the entire epoch of human civilization, on almost every patch of land on Earth, there has been some form of a genocide.
 Merriam-Webster defines as “the deliberate and systematic destruction of a racial, political, or cultural group.”
 Homo-sapiens, flesh-and-bones, organisms exactly like you are being exterminated as you’re reading this.
 It’s a part of our history and it is still the reality for millions of people today.